ALib C++ Library

 integer LastIndexOfAny (const TString &needles, integer startIdx=MAX_LEN) const

-template<bool TCheck = true, lang::Case TSensitivity = lang::Case::Sensitive>
+template<typename TCheck = CHK, lang::Case TSensitivity = lang::Case::Sensitive>

-integer IndexOf (const TString &needle, integer startIdx=0) const
+integer IndexOf (const TString &needle, integer startIdx=0, integer endIdx=strings::MAX_LEN) const

-integer IndexOfFirstDifference (const TString &needle, lang::Case sensitivity=lang::Case::Sensitive, integer idx=0) const
+integer IndexOfFirstDifference (const TString &needle, lang::Case sensitivity=lang::Case::Sensitive, integer startIdx=0) const

 integer IndexOfSegmentEnd (TChar opener, TChar closer, integer idx) const